 Java Cold Starts in AWS Lambda

-Java is one of the most popular programming languages and with increasing usage of AWS and its various services and platforms, its popularity has increased manifold.
+Java is one of the most popular programming languages and with increased usage of AWS and its various services and platforms, its popularity has increased manifold.

-While developing apps with Java and AWS lambda, developers might face certain challenges and AWS Lambda and Cold Start issue is one of the most frustrating ones that rears its head at critical times.
+While developing apps with Java and AWS lambda, developers might face certain challenges, and AWS Lambda and Cold Start issues are one of the most frustrating ones that rears its head at critical times.

 Reasons and Scenarios That Cause Cold Starts in the AWS Lambda Platform:

 - There is no container that is alive

 - There are containers alive, but none of them are available as all of them are busy with handling other requests

 - A new application was deployed so new containers must start with the newer version of the application